 - Total amount of awarded aid to all students (i.e., grants and scholarships)

-- Net price—simply cost of attendance less total aid awarded
+- The net price, which is simply cost of attendance minus total aid awarded

 To provide this calculation, the NPC asks a series of questions about a family’s financial status intended to estimate the family’s expected family contribution (EFC).
 The EFC is determined from the information submitted in the FAFSA and is primarily based on the family’s income, assets, and other relevant factors such as family size, parents’ age, number of family members in college, etc. For many private colleges, a second financial disclosure form called the College Scholarship Services (CSS) Profile is also used to determine EFC.
 Keep in mind that need-based financial aid is determined based on a family’s EFC and not simply on their income.
 This complicates the calculation.
 As long as these minimum requirements are met, colleges have discretion in how they meet this federal requirement.
 As such, a diverse set of net price calculators have emerged across the collegiate landscape, making it a challenge to easily obtain net price numbers and even harder to compare one college to another.

 Related: How to Figure Out Your College Costs